 Located as a distance of about a 1.5-hour drive from Dubai, Abu Dhabi can be reached easily using taxis and buses.
 You can choose the means of transport, depending on your budget.
 It is located on the Arabian Peninsula, right next to the Arabian Gulf.
 Its superior infrastructure, coupled with unspoiled cultural heritage make it one of the most-visited cities in the Middle East.

 If you are visiting the UAE and you have planned to visit only Dubai, I would recommend you consider spending 2 days in Abu Dhabi.
 Some time in Abu Dahi will allow you to get a glimpse at their traditional Arabic lifestyle.
 It will also let you see some majestic landmarks and monuments that the city has to offer.
+If you can't afford a few days here, then a day tour from Dubai is also possible!

 Here is an ideal 2 days in Abu Dhabi itinerary to help you make the most of your time in this up and coming capital city.